eliasdejong/viperlith/docs/HTML_STREAMING.md

 It sounds simple: only send when you actually have something to send.
 But it's also more efficient in terms of network traffic, battery life and **latency**.
 When an update occurs, you can send it immediately.
 No need for a client to "find out" that a resource has become outdated.

-So how to push?
-That is the question.
+So how to push you ask?
 There happens to be a great mechanism in the browser that we can use for this: **Server-Sent Events**.

 This brings us to...